DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 /.netlify/functions/protected-function /not-allowed 401!
 ```

-### 7. Single use access token
+### 7. Single-use access token

-Some third party services like AWS, and faunaDB make it possible to use single use tokens in the client to invoke their APIs directly.
+Some third-party services like AWS, and faunaDB make it possible to use single-use tokens in the client to invoke their APIs directly.

 This means no function middleman to make the API calls to other services.